FIWARE/tutorials.PEP-Proxy/README.md

 The tutorial application also plays the role of providing data from our dummy IoT Sensors.
 The IoT Sensors are making HTTP request containing commands and measurements in Ultralight syntax.
-An IoT Sensor username and password have already been registered in **Keyrock**, programmatically each sensor must obtain an OAuth2 access token and will then make requests to a second **Wilma** PEP Proxy in front of the **IoT Agent**.
+An IoT Sensor username and password have already been registered in **Keycloak**, programmatically each sensor must obtain an OAuth2 access token and will then make requests to a second **Wilma** PEP Proxy in front of the **IoT Agent**.

 ```yaml